JensJoschi/variability_timing/methods.md

 A The effect size reported shuold be slope (measured in h/°N) +CI and Fisher's Z transform of pearson's r.

 #### physiology: correlation diapause with latitude
 I correlated the critical day length (day length at which 50 % of all offspring switch to diapause; parameter e in dose-response curves) with latitude of origin.
+I used various preliminary models with known deficiencies (lm ignoring all random terms, lme ignoring nestedness or weighting) before settling for the following model: cdl~latitude + (1|order/g/s/study) , weights = 1/s.e (of cdl estimate)

-I used a linear model, and weighted by the inverse of the standard error of e (todo: lmer with study or species/study as random).
-Although the relationship appears exponential, box-cox transformation (sqrt) did not improve model fit or residual structure (box-cox gives wide range of transformations, 95% ~0.2-0.8).
+  Although the relationship appears exponential, box-cox transformation (sqrt) did not improve model fit or residual structure (box-cox gives wide range of transformations, 95% ~0.2-0.8)

 #### climate: new approach with slopes estimate
 I calculated correlations of variability and predictablity with latitude, amplitude, altitude and with amplitude from the nls regression.
 I found no general pattern, though both variability and unpredictability appear to be higher in continental climates (as expected from low amplitude).
 Variability and unpredictability do not correlate strongly.